CenturyLinkCloud/PublicKB/General/cdn-services-with-centurylink-cloud.md

 </ul>
 <p>Supernames must be unique and be a valid hostname with at least two dots and may contain alphanumeric characters, dash and underscore.</p>
 <h4>Aliases (please specify)</h4>
-<p>Aliases are additional Supernames to reference the same content in cache; treated as synonyms of the primary Supername.&nbsp; Must be unique and follow the same rules as Supername.</p>
+<p>Aliases are additional Supernames to reference the same content in cache; treated as synonyms of the primary Supername.
+Must be unique and follow the same rules as Supername.</p>
 <h4>Origin Server Type (choose one)</h4>
 <ul>
   <li>Customer Origin (additional details required)</li>